ZILtoid1991/wasmtime-d/README.md

 auto funcResult = wasmentrypoint(0);
 ```

-(Manual binding is still available if needed.)
+(Manual binding is still available if needed, e.g. variadic arguments.)

+# D Language examples

+Examples in the `examples` folder are distributed freely with this library, and can be compiled with the command `ldc2 -mtriple=wasm32-unknown-unknown-wasm -betterC -L-allow-undefined <filename>`.

+`.examples` folder should contain the testcases that came with wasmtime.

 # Roadmap